Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Cohuna, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers for Cohuna indicates an average of around 6 new dwelling approvals annually over the past 5 financial years from FY-21 to FY-25, totalling approximately 33 homes.
-As of FY-26, 3 approvals have been recorded.
-This averages out to about 0.4 people moving to the area per year for each dwelling built during this period.
-New supply has kept pace with or exceeded demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+AreaSearch analysis of ABS building approval numbers in Cohuna shows an average of around 6 new dwelling approvals annually over the past 5 financial years, totalling approximately 33 homes.
+In FY26 so far, 3 approvals have been recorded.
+The average population growth per dwelling built in the area between FY21 and FY25 is 0.4 people per year.
+This suggests that new supply is keeping pace with or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.

-The average construction value of new properties is around $607,000, indicating a focus on the premium segment with upmarket properties.
-In FY-26, there have been $3.0 million in commercial approvals, reflecting the area's primarily residential nature.
-Compared to Rest of Vic., Cohuna records 14.0% less building activity per person but ranks among the 54th percentile nationally.
-Recent development has been entirely standalone homes, maintaining the area's traditional low density character with a focus on family homes.
+The average expected construction cost value of new properties in Cohuna is $607,000, indicating a focus on the premium segment with upmarket properties.
+There have been $3.0 million in commercial approvals this financial year, reflecting the area's primarily residential nature.
+Compared to Rest of Vic., Cohuna records 14.0% less building activity per person and places among the 54th percentile nationally.
+However, construction activity has intensified recently.

 Frequently Asked Questions - Development